-SkillsUSA is a student run organization, whereby student members are charged with the responsibility of governing the affairs associated with the student constitution.
+SkillsUSA is a student run organization, whereby student members are charged with the responsibility of governing the affairs associated with the student constitutions.
 States are entitled to student voting delegates commensurate with their membership to represent the views of their state association within the structure of the National House of Delegates.

 Duties and Responsibilities of the National House of Delegates

-Therefore, the selection process for voting delegates must be seriously considered to assure that the voting delegates are aware of their duties and will carry them out diligently
+Therefore, the selection process for voting delegates must be seriously considered to assure that the voting delegates are aware of their duties and will carry them out diligently.

-- Enact bylaws, rules and regulations necessary for carrying out the affairs and activities of the organization
+- Enact bylaws, rules and regulations necessary for carrying out the affairs and activities of the organization;

-- Elect national officers of the organization
+- Elect officers of the organization;

 - Act upon items of business as requested by the National Executive Council and Board of Directors.